Last Updated on September 22, 2021

 Custard has some nutrients such as protein and calcium, mostly from its dairy content.
 The nutrients in custard vary a lot, depending on how it’s made.
 However, it’s often high in fat (if it’s made with cream) and usually has a high sugar content.

 For this reason, it’s best to eat it in moderation in pregnancy.
 You can also get custard with ‘no added sugar’ (look for it on the label), which may be a better option if you’re eating custard when pregnant.
+If you have diabetes (or gestational diabetes), check with your health provider first.

 |This article has been reviewed and approved for publication in line with our editorial policy.|